Chapmanville edges Wayne 7-6

 Chapmanville (4-3) fumbled a handoff while trying to chew clock after Wayne called its final timeout.
 After 14 seconds ran off the clock from the time of the snap, the Pioneers were awarded the ball out of the scrum at their own 35 with 1:28 remaining.

-Childs scrambled left on the ensuing play and was tackled in bounds at the 12, but a holding penalty called five yards behind the line of scrimmage left Wayne at the 27-yard line.
-A Hail Mary pass at the end of the game was broken up at the five yard line to end the game.
+Childs scrambled left on the ensuing play and was tackled in bounds at the 12-yard line, but a holding penalty called five yards behind the line of scrimmage left Wayne at the 27-yard line.
+A hail mary pass at the end of the game was broken up at the five yard line to end the game.

 Each team dominated a half everywhere but the scoreboard.